-Tess Vigeland: And now a little something for all you marvelous cooks who spent the day in the kitchen.
+Tess Vigeland: While we’re on the subject of lessons, frugality is one of the big ones we’ve all learned over the last two to three years.
 Shortly after the economy imploded, Jennifer Reese decided to cook everything she and her family ate from scratch and compare the cost to what she could buy at a supermarket.
-I visited her home near San Francisco back in 2009 to get a first-hand look and taste.
-The result of her experiment is a new book called "Make The Bread, Buy the Butter: What You Should and Shouldn't Cook From Scratch."
-Jennifer, good to have you back.
+I visited her home near San Francisco in 2009 to get a first-hand look and taste.

 Jennifer Reese: It’s great to be here.